-- Cream; quality matters here so try to buy the best you can
+- Cream; quality matters here so try to buy the best you can (We recommend using

 - A mixer, either hand or stand; an old school egg beater will also work, and so will a whisk if you’re an arm wrestling champion or something, but for most individuals we recommend an electric device for this process

 - Salt (optional)

 - Filtration; either coffee filter or a sachet

 To make butter, take your cream and place it into either the bowl of your stand mixer or a wide, relatively flat bowl you can comfortably keep in one place (the more surface area available, the better).

 Turn your mixer on and let it work its magic.
 You’ll first arrive at whipped cream, with stiff peaks forming along the top and around the edges of the bowl.
 Though tempting to stop here, you’ll need to keep going until the cream begins to separate into defined curds, leaving the white buttermilk liquid behind.
 Keep mixing until the butter has formed into a mostly solid lump, with plenty of liquid left in the pan.